DagothBob/Pythgroups/documentation/Files.md

 ### `config.yaml`

-The user specifies relevant data in this config file.
-This includes:
+The user specifies relevant data and configuration options in this YAML file.
-- The tree structure for the genomes
-- The file path for the gene family file

 ### `Chromosome.py`